 - Neither one and keep looking.

-The consequences (direct or indirect) and the imagined consequences (things we make up in our head) are usually the hurdles that put us in that frozen state.
+The consequences (direct or indirect) and the imagined consequences (things we make up in our heads) are usually the hurdles that put us in that frozen state.
 It’s the fear that the decision you make will have dire consequences, and it will all be your fault.
 Here’s the thing right of the bat: no matter how you turn this around, there is never a way to ensure that the odds are 1:0 in favor.
 There will always be cons and pros for every alternative.
-It’s the exercise of identifying them and putting them one next to each other that will provide the next level of clarity.
+It’s the exercise of identifying them and putting them next to each other to provide the next level of clarity.
 Again, be truthful here; don’t emphasize the pros of the solution you know in your gut is the least resistance path.

 - Hire Roger

 - He can hit the ground running right away, perfect skillset.

 - In the long run, the lacking of culture fit might drive him out of the company.